-Coping with everything from daily stress to things that area out of our control takes some practise.
+Coping with everything from daily stress to things that area out of our control takes some practice.
 Sometimes, having a snack or a drink does the trick to manage stress momentarily.
 But there are healthier alternatives to help you unwind, calm your mind and make you feel better.

 Today, I am baking my favourite fruits mixed berries and yoghurt along with cheese.
 It helps relaxed my mind bring harmony when I am occupy myself in the kitchen.
 My cake is healthy filled with berries and yoghurt.
 Let’s bake!!!!

 1 1/4 cups sweet biscuits crumb